kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/plugin_auth/_index.md

 1. Write a plugin and publish it as a `docker image` which, when run, copies the compiled plugin file(s) to a predefined directory.
 2. Configure Gloo to load the plugins by running the image as an `initContainer` on the `extauth` deployment.
-This can be done by installing manifest with dedicated value overrides or by modifying the Gloo YAML manifest manually.
+This can be done by installing Gloo with [dedicated value overrides](#installation) or by modifying the Gloo YAML manifest manually.
 3. Reference your plugin in your Virtual Services for it to be invoked for requests matching particular virtual hosts or routes.